openregister/specification/content/curie-datatype.md

 ***

 A **CURIE** (Compact URL) is inspired by the [CURIE Syntax 1.0](@curie) and essentially compatible with it.
-There are two key differences: only a subset of CURIEs are allowed and the reference follows [the URL specification](@url).
+There are two key differences: only a subset of CURIEs are allowed and that the reference part complies with [the URL specification](@url) instead of the URL/URI/IRI IETF specifications.

 ```elm
 type Curie =